-To receive admission bonus points, you must contact the nursing program director at the college and provide a valid license number.
-Additionally, a letter verifying current employment must be written on company letterhead and sent directly from a human resource official at the employing agency to the CWC nursing director at 2660 Peck Avenue, Riverton, WY 82501 by the March 1 program application deadline.
+To receive admission bonus points, you must contact the nursing program director and provide a valid license number.
+Additionally, a letter verifying current employment must be written on company letterhead and sent directly from a human resource official at the employing agency to the CWC Nursing Director at 2660 Peck Avenue, Riverton, WY 82501 by the March 1 program application deadline.
 Documentation must include job title, hours worked per week, date of hire, and verification of current employment.
 The employer's contact information must also be included for validation purposes.
-Other types of healthcare experience do not qualify for bonus points.